joleys/niko-home-control-II/README.md

 * **Basic State Binary Sensor**, is on when motion detection is enabled, off when disabled.

+Remark: the Basic State is the override button.
+If you need the output of the PIR sensor in Home Assistant you can link a "Virtual on/off device" in the Niko Home Control Programming Software to be switched on when the PIR sensor initiates the routine.

 ### NHC Presence Simulation Action (untested)

 __Remark:__ this is untested as I don't own a device of this type.